giantswarm/docs/src/content/ui-api/gsctl/migrate.md

 ---
-linkTitle: Migration to kubectl gs
+linkTitle: Migration to kubectl-gs
-title: Migrating from gsctl to kubectl gs
+title: Migrating from gsctl to kubectl-gs
 description: gsctl is a CLI for the deprecated Giant Swarm REST API.
 As you move from the REST API towards the Management API, you'll have to say good bye to gsctl and embrace kubectl-gs, step by step.
 This page should help you make the transition smoothly.
 weight: 1
 menu: